-atomid: Return the atomid of the given atom.
-These are only assigned during/after writing a PDB file.
-If writepdb has not been called, this will just return zero for all atoms.
+atomid: Return the one-based atomid of the given atom.
+These are only assigned/updated when writing a file.
+Therefore writepsf, writepdb, or writemol must be called to avoid returning old atomid values or zero.

 first: Returns the name of the patch that was applied to the beginning of the specified segment.